rachitmore/Ineuron-course-scraping/README.md

 * Storing the scrapped data into MongoDB.
 * Storing the scrapped data into MySQL.
 * Building a Flask App to view scrapped data.
-* Deploying the app in AWS,Azure and beanstack.
+* Deploying the app in AWS.